hinata9276/FPGA_SC/README.md

 # FPGA_SC
 This library contains the resources for Stochastic Computing (SC) implementation in FPGA.

-Note: Just uploaded the simulation code in MATLAB(New).
+Note: Just uploaded the simulation code in /MATLAB(New).
 You could simulate MNIST CNN classification in the SC domain.
+Tested on MATLAB 2024b.
 Still updating the main readme...

 Before continue reading, this is a video of demonstrating a multiplexer (MUX) can be an AI neuron.
 If you find it interesting, you are at the right place.